 No stranger to violence, he uses expertise and charm to solve the puzzle.
 Sure, the story is a bit predictable, but it's just as enjoyable as Child's first novel.

 Jack Reacher is alone again and couldn't be happier, but this solitude doesn't last long.
 One of his old team members has been thrown out of a helicopter, leaving Reacher no option but to get involved.

 He meets up with a few of his old teammates to investigate why their friend was killed and why others from their squad have disappeared.

 For some reason, this book didn't grab me as much as the others.
 However, it's still a great read.
 Jack seems a bit more mellow and soft compared to his character in previous novels.

-“Now they broke my toothbrush, I don't own anything.”— Lee Child
+“Now they broke my toothbrush, I don't own anything.”

-As usual we find Jack Reacher alone.
-This time walking on an empty road between two desolate towns because he can't find a ride.
+As usual, we find Jack Reacher alone. this time walking on an empty road between two desolate towns because he can't find a ride.
 All he wants is a cup of coffee, but, otherwise, he's quite happy.
-This happiness is disrupted, though, when a band of thugs locate him.
+This happiness is disrupted, though, when a band of thugs locates him.